ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 --- abstract

-This specification defines a profile for delegating client authentication and authorization in a constrained environment by establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
+This specification defines two profiles for delegating client authentication and authorization in a constrained environment by establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
-The protocol relies on DTLS for communication security between entities in a constrained network.
+The protocol relies on DTLS for communication security between entities in a constrained network using either raw public keys or pre-shared keys.
 A resource-constrained node can use this protocol to delegate management of authorization information to a trusted host with less severe limitations regarding